Boolean263/EventGhost-TaskMonitorPlus/README.md

 I also accept issues and pull requests from the official GitHub repo for this project, [Boolean263/EventGhost-TaskMonitorPlus](https://github.com/Boolean263/EventGhost-TaskMonitorPlus).
-However, remember that this is not originally my work.
+However, remember that this is not originally my work (although admittedly we've changed it a fair bit these days) .
 If you experience problems with Task Monitor Plus, please check if the problem also happens when you use the original Task Monitor plugin.

 ## Author